Dental cat food—The tooth, the whole tooth, and nothing but the tooth

 Have your cat sink their teeth into Untamed’s delicious meals!

 Untamed recipes are created with all the love and devotion of a home-cooked meal.
-Our top priority is ensuring the long-term health of our four-legged friends by using high-quality, organic ingredients!
+Our top priority is ensuring the long-term health of our four-legged friends by using high-quality ingredients!

 You can rest assured that we know exactly what goes into each Untamed feline delicacy.
 All our meals feature: